-Although it's more a pure-play navigation tool, and lacks the reviews and local guides features that Google Maps brings, Apple Maps is arguably the second-biggest navigation app used today, behind Google Maps.
+Although it's more a pure-play navigation tool and lacks the Google reviews and local guides features that Google Maps brings, Apple Maps is arguably the second-biggest navigation app used today, behind Google Maps.
 If you're not convinced, take it from Horace Dediu, one of the top Apple analysts, who suggests that Apple Maps is easily used by 1 billion users.
 Easily.
 That's 1 in 7 people, globally.

 In fact, Apple Maps drives a ton of visibility for small businesses.
 If you've been ignoring it until now, it's time to sit up and pay attention, because it may just be one of the most undervalued, free, local SEO tactics you can roll out for your business, besides asking for reviews.

 PS: Found this helpful?
 Try our Google Reviews QR Code tool - a free way to instantly create a review page for your business.